garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

    ![](media/garagehive-customer-notifications2.gif)

 7. The next step is to add the **Type** of notification to the system.
 The type of notification is usually predefined in the system; in this case, select **Vehicle Date Reminder** from the available options.
 8. In the field **Date Formula**, enter the number of days (D), weeks(W), or months(M), preceded by a **-ve sign**, for which the notification should be sent from the system before the due date.
 For example, adding **-1W** indicates that the notification will be sent out one week before the due date.
+If you add the number of days without a **-ve sign**, the notification will be sent after the due date.

    ![](media/garagehive-customer-notifications3.gif)